 - Issues under discussion

 - Inputs vs outputs

 - Rules-based vs discretionary

 - Contingent on what?

 - How ambitious?

-- I will refer to these points by offering my constructive criticism to what looks like the trend followed by the Basel Committee at the moment
+- I will refer to these points by criticizing the route apparently followed by the Basel Committee

+- In particular I will...

-- Problems with the through-the-cycle approach
+- Elaborate on the pitfalls of the through-the-cycle approach

-- An alternative rules-based adjustment factor approach
+- Defend an alternative rules-based adjustment-factor approach

-- Definitely, correct the procyclicality of capital requirements - Dominant trend - Full implementation of through-the-cycle input estimates - Some version of the Spanish pre-provisioning system [or other mechanisms that encourage the formation of "usable" buffers] - Without objecting to the second part, I think that:
+- Definitely, correct the procyclicality of capital requirements - Route apparently followed by the Basel Committee - Full implementation of through-the-cycle input estimates - Some version of the Spanish pre-provisioning system [or other mechanisms that encourage the formation of "usable" buffers] - Without objecting to the second part, I think that: